As part of our Constitution Day celebration, we host a live chat with schools all across America.

 How many delegates were there during the signing of the Constitution?

-Answer: During the signing session there were 41 delegates present and 38 signed.
-One–George Read–also signed for John Dickinson who was home sick that day.
-55 different delegates had been in Philadelphia over the course of the Convention.
+Answer: During the signing session there were 41 delegates present, and 38 of those delegates signed the document.
+One delegate–George Read–also signed on behalf of another delegate, John Dickinson, who was home sick that day.
+Fifty-five different delegates had been in Philadelphia over the course of the Convention, but some left early.

 What was the average age of the delegates at the Constitutional Convention?